Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module5.md

 1. Review the information, and then select **Create**.

-1. Wait for sometime, to view the connector in the Environment settings page
+1. Wait for some time, to view the connector in the Environment settings page

     ![alert_detected](media/advlab54.png)

 ### Task 2: Understanding your DevOps security

-1. Navigate to the **DevOps Security** under Cloud security
+1. Navigate to the **DevOps Security** under Cloud Security

     ![alert_detected](media/advlab55.png)

-1. The DevOps security findings and DevOps Inventory table is listed in the page which helps to review the security posture of DevOps.
+1. The DevOps security findings and DevOps Inventory table are listed on the page which helps to review the security posture of DevOps.

     ![alert_detected](media/advlab56.png)